phytec/meta-phytec/dynamic-layers/stm-st-stm32mp/recipes-bsp/dt-overlays/phytec-dt-overlays-stm32mp/README.md

 Introduction
 ------------

-Device tree overlays are used to enable/disable phyBOARD-Sargas expansion boards.
+Device tree overlays are used to enable/disable phyBOARD-Sargas expansion boards and accessories.
 DT Overlays are applied on u-boot via boot.scr script.